na-na-hi/renget/archive/kaomojibaka.md

 A general dedicated to the discussion and development of AI chatbots

 >>New
-coomathon ruined, gpt4 drying up, slack claude doom, mysteryman quitting - thanks for everything bro
+gpt4 sometimes
+slack claude CANT.STOP.WONT.STOP
+khanons oai-rproxy now speaks claude

 https://rentry.org/aicg_extra_information [Pictures of the frontends and other stuff]